-When supplied with a 5 V power supply, the AD7452 can handle a single-ended input.
-The design of this part is optimized for differential operation, so with a single-ended input, performance degrades.
-Linearity degrades by 0.2 LSB typically, the full-scale errors degrade by 1 LSB typically, and ac performance is not guaranteed.
+When supplied with a 5 V power supply, the AD7440/AD7450A can handle a single-ended input.
+The design of these devices is optimized for differential operation, so with a single-ended input, performance degrades.
+Linearity degrades by typically 0.2 LSB, the full-scale errors degrade typically by 1 LSB, and ac performance is not guaranteed.

-To operate the AD7452 in single-ended mode, the V{IN+} input is coupled to the signal source, while the V{IN-} input is biased to the appropriate voltage corresponding to the midscale code transition.
+To operate the AD7440/AD7450A in single-ended mode, the $V{\rm IN+}$ input is coupled to the signal source, while the $V{\rm IN-}$ input is biased to the appropriate voltage corresponding to the midscale code transition.
 This voltage is the common mode, which is a fixed dc voltage (usually the reference).
-The V{IN+} input swings around this value and should have a voltage span of $2 \times V{REF}$ to make use of the full dynamic range of the part.
-The input signal therefore has peak-to-peak values of common mode $\pm V{REF}$.
-If the analog input is unipolar, an op amp in a noninverting unity gain configuration can be used to drive the V{IN+} pin.
-Because the ADC operates from a single supply, it is necessary to level shift ground-based bipolar signals to comply with the input requirements.
-An op amp can be configured to rescale and level shift the ground-based bipolar signal so it is compatible with the selected input range of the AD7452 (see Figure 34).
+The $V{\rm IN+}$ input swings around this value and should have a voltage span of $2\times V{\rm REF}$ to make use of the full dynamic range of the part.
+The input signal therefore has peak-to-peak values of common mode $\pm V{\rm REF}$.
+If the analog input is unipolar, an op amp in a noninverting unity gain configuration can be used to drive the $V{\rm IN+}$ pin.
+The ADC operates from a single supply, so it is necessary to level shift ground-based bipolar signals to comply with the input requirements.
+An op amp can be configured to rescale and level shift the ground-based bipolar signal, so it is compatible with the selected input range of the AD7440/AD7450A (Figure 39).

-Figure 34.
-Applying a Bipolar Single-Ended Input to the AD7452
+Figure 39.
+Applying a Bipolar Single-Ended Input to the AD7440/AD7450A